flyinghorse0510/hilogames/README.md

 # hilogames
-a simple html5 games wriiten with hilo
+a simple html5 games with hilo